Skip to content

-Scientific evidence strongly supports the significant effectiveness of positive parenting on reducing and avoiding tantrums in young children.
+Scientific evidence strongly supports the effectiveness of positive parenting on reducing and avoiding tantrums in young children.

 In 2021, a study followed 182 families over a two-year period.
 They found that positive parenting was associated with better emotion regulation in young children and reduced the likelihood of tantrums and other disruptive behaviors (Chui, Huang & Sun, 2021).